top of page

 So this is what happens.
 You're laying down, relaxing and all of sudden:

 It's all super bizarre!
 These have got to be the weirdest things I've ever felt.
 And that's normal, it's just that we usually don't feel any of this stuff because our mind goes to sleep first before our body does.
 Overall, remember, the number one rule is to stay calm and let your experience play it's course.
-You'll be lucid dreaming before you know it!
+You'll be astral projecting before you know it!

-The bottom line is, you want to be as comfortable as possible, as still for as long as possible without letting your mind fall asleep.
-The dream body numbness it's not the kind of numbness you get when you're putting pressure on a certain part of your body that's preventing your blood from circulating!!
+The bottom line is, you want to be as comfortable as possible and as still for as long as possible without letting your mind fall asleep.
+The dream body numbness it's not the kind of numbness you get when your blood isn't circulating in that part of your body!!
 You don't want to do that.
 Also, if a part of you is ever uncomfortable, like an itch in your nose, do what you have to do to get comfortable, but then try to keep still.

-I once even had sleep paralysis and felt a tiger creeping into my room and breathing right on my face.
-Totally freaked me out but I finally remembered to stay calm, waited for the experience to pass and the lucid dream started shortly afterwards.
+I once even had sleep paralysis and felt like a tiger creeped into my room and was breathing right on my face.
+Totally freaked me out but I eventually remembered to stay calm, waited for the experience to pass and the astral projection started shortly afterwards.

 MY FAVORITE BOOKS